 Definition and Purpose

-A Power of Attorney is a document allowing an individual, known as the principal, to give another person, called the agent, the authority to make decisions on their behalf.
+A Power of Attorney is a legal document allowing an individual, known as the principal, to give another person, called the agent, the authority to make decisions on their behalf.
 This legal arrangement can cover financial, medical, or personal matters.
 It is essential when the principal cannot act independently due to illness, absence, or other reasons.
 By establishing a POA, the principal ensures their affairs are managed according to their wishes without interruption.

 - General Power of Attorney: Authorizes an agent to handle a broad range of matters—useful for short-term delegations.